mrgln/Study-Bot/README.md

 *   📋  **Schedule**: `8[letter]`, `9[letter]`, `sau`, `sat`!

 ## Updates
-There will be more updates with this bot such as, making new *fun* and *schedule* commands!
+There will be more updates with this bot such as, new *fun* and *schedule* commands!